 Pahsimeroi Valley, near Mt.
 Borah in the Lost River Range, Idaho

-Eventually, we found our way to Merriam Lake trailhead and hiked to it, but by then the monsoonal weather had come in and we ended up in thunder, rain, and then our truck slid almost sideways out of control down a saturated clay road.
+Eventually, we found our way to Merriam Lake trailhead and hiked to it, but by then the monsoonal weather had come in and we ended up in thunder, rain, and then our truck slid almost sideways out of control down a saturated clay road on the drive back.
 The hike into the lake is only 2 miles.
 I've seen a lot of mountain lakes in my hiking career - Merriam Lake has to be one of the most outstanding.
 The curves of the U-shaped glaciated valley leading into the lake from Mount Idaho contrasts with the rugged limestone peaks and crags.
 The dark green water reflected the color of the firs around it, and the snowfields on the talus slopes still present in early July.

 On the long drive back to Doublespring Pass, the cowboys were gone, and their dog must have "come on" because he wasn't wading underneath the willows in the creek when we passed over it.